zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-01.2024:  One paper on L2Opt got accepted in ICLR'24, where we solved JSSP using DRL based improvement heuristic.
+01.2024:  One paper on L2Opt got accepted at ICLR'24, where we solved JSSP using DRL based improvement heuristic.
 </li>

 <li>
-01.2024:  One paper on L2Opt got accepted in T-ASE, where we solved large-scale UAV routing using DRL based divide-and-conquer.
+01.2024:  One paper on L2Opt got accepted by T-ASE, where we solved large-scale UAV routing using DRL based divide-and-conquer.
 </li>

 <li>
-01.2024:  One paper on L2Opt got accepted in T-ITS, where we solved stochastic shortest path problem using actor-critic based RL.
+01.2024:  One paper on L2Opt got accepted by T-ITS, where we solved stochastic shortest path problem using actor-critic based RL.
 </li>

 <li>
-12.2023:  One paper on L2Opt got accepted in AAMAS'24, where we solved multi-objective VRPs, including MOTSP and MOCVRP.
+12.2023:  One paper on L2Opt got accepted at AAMAS'24, where we solved multi-objective VRPs, including MOTSP and MOCVRP.
 </li>

 <li>
-12.2023:  One paper on L2Opt got accepted in AAAI'24, where we solved large-scale VRPs (including TSP, ATSP, CVRP, and PCTSP) in real-time.
+12.2023:  One paper on L2Opt got accepted at AAAI'24, where we solved large-scale VRPs (including TSP, ATSP, CVRP, and PCTSP) in real-time.
 </li>

 <li>